microsoft/ALAppExtensions/Modules/System/Azure AD Tenant/README.md

-This module provides methods for retrieving information about the Azure Active Directory tenant.
+This module provides methods for retrieving information about the Microsoft Entra tenant.

 Use this module to do the following: